 JULY 17, 2017 RECENT DEVELOPMENTS

 The AICPA's Professional Ethics Executive Committee (PEEC) issued an Exposure Draft - Proposed Interpretation-Long Association of Senior Personnel with an Attest Client.
-In formulating its proposal, the PEEC considered Long Association of Personnel with an Audit Client, which the International Ethics Standards Board for Accountants (IESBA) revised in January 2017.
-The proposal would require members to consider possible familiarity threats that may arise when senior members of an audit team who maintain regular contact with attest client management or those charged with governance serve an audit engagement for an extended period.
+In formulating this proposal, the AICPA's Professional Ethics Executive Committee (PEEC) considered Long Association of Senior Personnel (Including Partner Rotation) with an Audit Client, a similar standard that the International Ethics Standards Board for Accountants (IESBA) revised in January 2017.
+As a matter of its membership in the International Federation of Accountants (IFAC), of which IESBA is the ethics standard-setting arm, the AICPA is obligated to apply ethics and other professional standards that are, at a minimum, as stringent as the IESBA Code.
+If adopted, the new interpretation would require members to consider possible familiarity threats that may arise when senior members of an audit team who maintain regular contact with attest client management or those charged with governance serve an audit engagement for an extended period.
+The PEEC's proposal departs in certain ways from the IESBA standard.

-- The AICPA proposal takes a purely conceptual framework approach; it provides various factors to consider the significance of a familiarity threat and sample safeguards, including second review of a partner's work, changing a partner's role on an engagement, or partner rotation.
+The AICPA proposal takes a purely “conceptual framework” approach, which requires members to evaluate threats to their independence and if a threat is significant, apply appropriate safeguards to eliminate or reduce the threat to an appropriately low level.
+The proposed standard provides members various factors to consider the significance of a familiarity threat and sample safeguards, including second review of a partner's work, changing a partner's role on an engagement, and partner rotation.
 On partner rotation, neither a maximum time frame on the engagement nor a specific "time-out" period is prescribed.
 The approach is consistent with the IESBA's approach for non-public interest entities.
 (In the case of the AICPA Code, the independence rule requires auditors to follow applicable SEC partner rotation requirements, which prescribe specific limits and time frames that may also apply to banking clients subject to FDICIA and other entities.)

-- The AICPA proposed rule applies only to senior audit team members; the IESBA's revised interpretation applies to all team members.
-The PEEC's rationale in narrowing the scope of the team members subject to the rule was that senior members make the significant decisions and judgment calls that impact the audit.
-To the extent non-senior members of the team get involved in decision-making, their work is subject to review by senior team members.
+Also, while the IESBA's revised interpretation applies to all team members, the AICPA proposed rule applies only to senior audit team members.
+The PEEC's rationale in narrowing the scope of the team members subject to the rule was that only senior members should be making the significant decisions and judgment calls that impact the audit.
+And, to the extent non-senior members of the team get involved in decision-making, their work is subject to review by senior team members.
+Thus, the proposal does not apply to junior members of an attest team.

 The effective date of the new interpretation, if adopted, would be the last day of the month in which the interpretation is published in the Journal of Accountancy (the ED also includes a question seeking comment on the effective date).